GabrielEscudillo/Front-end-Tattoo-Studio/README.md

 ## Acknowledgements

-- I extend my heartfelt gratitude to the collaborative efforts of my esteemed colleagues [Erika Orlando](https://github.com/AkireOrl) and [Hector Soriano](https://github.com/HSoriano99).
+- I extend my heartfelt gratitude to the collaborative efforts of my esteemed colleagues [Erika Orlando](https://github.com/AkireOrl) and [Hector Soriano](https://github.com/HSoriano99), as well as my professor Demian.
 Throughout this journey, we maintained constant communication, providing mutual support and guidance to one another, fostering a profound sense of teamwork and camaraderie.
+I also wish to express my gratitude to my instructor, Demian, whose guidance and support have been instrumental throughout this collaborative endeavor.

 ## Author